Anxiety is a very real thing for autistic children.

 Your anxiety has been building all morning but this is the point where you really start to panic.
 Your heart is racing, your muscles tense, you start to sweat and your stomach starts to hurt!

-These are the sorts of feelings that children with autism can get on a daily basis.
+These are the sorts of feelings that autistic children can get on a daily basis.

 Anxieties build up throughout the day until one small thing might be the last straw.
 Looking at the child we might think everything is fine meaning we don’t always understand why they have overreacted to someone walking past them, dropping their pen or realising there is no drink where they thought it was.
 The anxiety however, might have been building since they woke up that morning.